-Pneumonia.-In first stage, slight or moderate dulness over the affected lobe, and frequently, but not invariably, the crepitant râle, the latter being almost pathognomonic.
-In second stage, marked dulness, or flatness, over a space corresponding to that occupied by the affected lobe or lobes.
-Vesiculo-tympanitic resonance over the upper lobe if the lower lobe be alone affected, and over the lower lobe if the upper be alone affected.
-The relation of resonance and dulness or flatness not changing with change of the position of the patient.
+Pneumonia.-In the first stage, slight or moderate dulness over the affected lobe, and frequently, but not invariably, the crepitant râle, which, if present, is almost pathognomonic.
+In the second stage, marked dulness, and sometimes flatness, over a space corresponding to that occupied by the affected lobe or lobes.
+If the affection do not extend over an entire lung, the boundary line of dulness or flatness corresponds to the situation of the interlobar fissure.
+Vesiculotympanitic resonance over the upper lobe if the lower lobe be alone affected, and over the lower lobe if the upper lobe be alone affected.
+The boundary line between resonance and dulness or flatness not changing with changes of the position of the patient.
 Bronchial respiration generally present in this stage, and usually bronchophony with the loud voice, together with whispering bronchophony.
 Persistence of crepitant râle in some cases.
-In stage of purulent infiltration, dulness or flatness continuing, with mucous râles.
+In the stage of purulent infiltration, dulness or flatness continuing, with mucous râles.
 During resolution, progressive diminution of dulness, the bronchial respiration giving place to the broncho-vesicular, the latter approximating to, and at length eventuating in, the normal vesicular murmur.
 During this period, sometimes a return of the crepitant râle, and frequently a sub-crepitant râle.
 Bronchophony, during resolution, giving place to exaggerated resonance, and the latter diminishing and ending in the normal vocal resonance.

-Collapse of Pulmonary Lobules in Connection with Bronchitis in Children, or Lobular Pneumonia.-Dulness on percussion, greater or less, and more or less diffused, oftenest on the posterior surface of chest on both sides, with either diminution of respiratory murmur or feeble bronchial respiration.
-Mucous or subcrepitant râles on both sides.
+Collapse of Pulmonary Lobules in Connection with Bronchitis, especially in Children. -Dulness on percussion, greater or less and more or less diffused, oftenest on the posterior surface of chest on both sides, with either diminution of respiratory murmur or feeble bronchial respiration.
+Mucous or sub-crepitant râles on both sides.

 Pulmonary Œdema.-Dulness or flatness on percussion more or less diffused over the posterior surface of the chest, on both sides.
 Subcrepitant, sometimes intermingled with crepitant, râle.
 Absence of respiratory murmur, or feeble broncho-vesicular respiration.
-No change as regards the situation of, or space over which the dulness extends, with change of position of the patient.
+No change as regards the situation of dulness or the space over which it extends, with changes in the position of the patient.